Skip to content

 Option and Set Properties

-Option and set properties work a little differently than other fields because their values have labels with translations.
-Option and set fields define keys and labels for each key.
-In the web and desktop client, when a specific key is selected for an option or set field, the correct label is shown to the user depending on their language.
+Option and Set properties work a little different than other fields because their values have labels with translations.
+These fields define keys and labels for each value.
+In both the web and desktop client, when a specific key is selected for an option or set field, the correct label is shown to the user depending on their language.

 The below examples assume:

-• A person set field allergies with the keys vegetarian and lactose with english labels Vegetarian and Lactose respectively.
+• The person lime type's allergies set property has the options vegetarian and lactose with labels Vegetarian and Lactose (english) respectively

 By default in document templates, option and set fields will just render their key(s).